A severe storm in 2016 impacted the area, resulting in the loss of the dune and its vegetation.

 Standard drift net fences, as used extensively in other council areas, has been erected along the dune, parallel to the beach.
 The drift fences help to trap windblown sand coming from the beach and dune face and provide a more stable environment for establishment of vegetation.

 During Stage 1 of the project (moving sand to rebuild the dune) beach-cast seagrass wrack, left on the beach by tides and waves in the vicinity of the works, was incorporated into the replenished dune at Semaphore South.
-The seagrass wrack provides some organic nutrients, assisting plant growth and it will also help to bind the sand.
+The seagrass wrack provides some organic nutrients, assisting plant growth and it also helps to bind the sand.

 Extensive revegetation followed, in accord with a